syselement/blog/writeups-walkthroughs/tryhackme/practice/easy/startup.md

 ## Exploitation

-Get a Meterpreter session by uploading a `PHP` file via FTP and run it through the web page.
+Get a Reverse shell by uploading a `PHP` file via FTP and run it through the web page.

 ```bash
 cp /usr/share/webshells/php/php-reverse-shell.php .